 The recent amendments to the DGCL allow Delaware corporations, particularly those with large retail stockholder bases and low voting participation, to streamline certain corporate actions that would otherwise require time-consuming and expensive stockholder outreach in connection with seeking to obtain the required stockholder approval.
 Further, reverse stock splits are often employed by microcap companies as a way to raise the stock price and thereby avoid delisting for failure to meet its listing exchange's minimum bid price requirement.
 Many corporations have historically struggled to obtain the necessary stockholder approval to effect a reverse stock split due to low turnout by retail investors.
 The amendments to Section 242 of the DGCL provide a benefit to stockholders as they allow corporations to more easily approve a reverse stock split and therefore maintain their listing.
 We expect that our peers will seek to obtain the same benefits of the new Section 242 modified vote thresholds.
 We refer to this proposed amendment to our Charter as the "Voting Requirement Amendment" in this Proxy Statement.
-The text of the form of the Voting Requirement Amendment to effect the Voting Requirement Amendment is set forth in Appendix C to this Proxy Statement.
+The text of the form of the Voting Requirement Amendment, which would be filed with the Delaware Secretary of State by means of the Certificate of Amendment to effect the Voting Requirement Amendment is set forth in Appendix C to this Proxy Statement.